 class.
 This is because the compiler can convert both UP<>

-objects to bool and these can be compared.
+objects to bool, which can be compared.

 Auto conversion is bad (mostly)